imagej/imagej.github.io/pages/Profiling_Java_Code.md

 instrumented by setting the environment variable *MEMORY\_PROFILE\_ONLY* to a space-delimited list of classes.

-If you want to instrument any class handled by , you need to use the slightly more complicated command line:
+If you want to instrument any class handled by {% include GitHub content="org=imagej|repo=imagej-legacy|label=imagej-legacy" %}, you need to use the slightly more complicated command line:

 ``` bash
 ./fiji -Dpatch.ij1=false --cp jars/javassist.jar --cp jars/fiji-compat.jar \